Comparing HF Sinclair (DINO) & Its Competitors

-HF Sinclair (NYSE:DINO – Get Rating) is one of 30 public companies in the “Petroleum refining” industry, but how does it contrast to its rivals?
-We will compare HF Sinclair to similar companies based on the strength of its institutional ownership, risk, valuation, earnings, dividends, analyst recommendations and profitability.
+HF Sinclair (NYSE:DINO – Get Rating) is one of 30 public companies in the “Petroleum refining” industry, but how does it contrast to its competitors?
+We will compare HF Sinclair to similar companies based on the strength of its earnings, analyst recommendations, dividends, risk, profitability, institutional ownership and valuation.

-HF Sinclair has a beta of 1.6, meaning that its stock price is 60% more volatile than the S&P 500.
-Comparatively, HF Sinclair’s rivals have a beta of 1.45, meaning that their average stock price is 45% more volatile than the S&P 500.
+HF Sinclair has a beta of 1.66, indicating that its share price is 66% more volatile than the S&P 500.
+Comparatively, HF Sinclair’s competitors have a beta of 1.47, indicating that their average share price is 47% more volatile than the S&P 500.

-87.8% of HF Sinclair shares are owned by institutional investors.
-Comparatively, 60.0% of shares of all “Petroleum refining” companies are owned by institutional investors.
-0.4% of HF Sinclair shares are owned by company insiders.
-Comparatively, 7.3% of shares of all “Petroleum refining” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares HF Sinclair and its rivals’ net margins, return on equity and return on assets.

-This is a summary of current ratings and target prices for HF Sinclair and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for HF Sinclair and its competitors, as reported by MarketBeat.

 |Sell Ratings